Teachers: Here’s How to Have a Relaxing-but-Worthwhile Summer Break

 Don’t feel guilty about that.
 Instead, think of it as clearing the way for coming back stronger and better prepared in the fall.
 While it’s not desirable to be unemployed for two months a year, the time away from school opens up large windows of time to try new things.
 Don’t let the time slip away.

-Turn off your away message (and be guilt-free)
+Turn on your away message (and be guilt-free)

 Stop using your school-based notifications for as long as reasonably possible.
 A physical separation from the classroom should be accompanied by a mental and technological break.
 This disconnection can (but doesn’t need to) include your colleagues.